sudar/email-log/README.md

 # Email Log #
 **Contributors:** sudar
-**Tags:** email, log, multisite
+**Tags:** email, log, log email, resend email, multisite
 **Requires at least:** 3.3
 **Tested up to:** 4.5.2
 **Stable tag:** 1.9.1
 [![Build Status](https://scrutinizer-ci.com/g/sudar/email-log/badges/build.png?b=master)](https://scrutinizer-ci.com/g/sudar/email-log/build-status/master) [![Code Coverage](https://scrutinizer-ci.com/g/sudar/email-log/badges/coverage.png?b=master)](https://scrutinizer-ci.com/g/sudar/email-log/?branch=master) [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/sudar/email-log/badges/quality-score.png?b=master)](https://scrutinizer-ci.com/g/sudar/email-log/?branch=master) [![License](https://img.shields.io/badge/license-GPL--2.0%2B-red.svg)](https://wordpress.org/about/license/)

-Logs every email sent through WordPress.
-Works with WordPress Multisite as well
+Log and view all outgoing emails from WordPress.
+Works with WordPress Multisite as well.

 ## Description ##

-Logs every email sent through WordPress and provides a UI where you can view them.
+Email Log is a WordPress plugin that allows you to easily log and view all emails sent from WordPress.
+This would be very useful for debugging email related problems in your WordPress site or for storing sent emails for auditing purposes.

+You can perform advanced actions like re-sending email, automatically forwarding emails or export logs with our [premium add-ons](https://wpemaillog.com/store/?utm_campaign=Upsell&utm_medium=wporg&utm_source=readme&utm_content=store).

 ### Viewing logged emails

 The logged emails will be stored in a separate table and can be viewed from the admin interface.
 While viewing the logs, the emails can be filtered or sorted based on the date, email, subject etc.

 ### Deleting logged emails